ohcnetwork/leaderboard/README.md

-A simple leaderboard app built with Next.js and Tailwind CSS to list top contributors of a GitHub organization.
+A simple leaderboard app built with Next.js and Tailwind CSS to list the top contributors of a GitHub organization.

 <img width="1822" alt="image" src="https://github.com/coronasafe/leaderboard/assets/25143503/6352a4cf-4b8b-4f80-b45c-6af323ee502e">

 ## Getting Started

+### Prerequisites

+Ensure that `pnpm` is installed on your device.
+You can check the steps for installation here.
+[Docs Link](https://pnpm.io/installation)

 ### Starting the development server